All About Single-Sided Deafness

 This is something that I have grown up with but never really understood.
-As you talk about it more, you find out that more people have hearing loss or are completely deaf in one ear.
-They have just learned to deal with it, over the course of their lives.
-Keep on reading from my “blonde” moment in regards to my small familiarity.
+As you discuss it more, you find out that more people have hearing loss or are completely deaf in one ear.
+They have just learned to deal with it throughout their lives.
+Keep on reading from my “blonde” moment regarding my slight familiarity.

-We met Jude when he was 4.
-In our adoption journey, we flew to Addis Ababa, Ethiopia, and met this delicious child.
+We met our child when he was 4.
+In our adoption journey, we flew to Addis Ababa, Ethiopia, and met this sweet child.
 It was love at first sight.
 There was, of course, a huge language barrier.
-He spoke his native language, Wolayita.
+He spoke the native language, Wolayita.
 Also, he was learning Amharic (the native language of most of Ethiopia).
-As an added bonus, this teacher was teaching the kids in English.
+As a bonus, this teacher was teaching the kids in English.

-We were in such a fog of all the information overload we were experiencing that we didn’t notice much else.
-He was a typical 4 yr old child.
-Busy, opinionated, hungry, loving, affectionate…full of smiles.
+We were in such a fog of the information overload we were experiencing that we didn’t notice much else.
+Our child was a typical 4 yr old child.
+Busy, opinionated, hungry, loving, affectionate, and full of smiles.

 Fast Forward 2 Years Later

-It was his 6th birthday.
+It was this child’s 6th birthday.
 Per tradition, my mom called to sing to him.
 He flew upstairs to talk to Jojo.
-I put the phone up to his right ear.
-He looked at me and he said: “I no hear in that ear.”
-I must have just looked like I swallowed a bug because my mouth was open and I suddenly could not comprehend his broken English.
+I put the phone up to the right ear.
+He looked at me and said: “I no hear in that ear.”
+I must have just looked like I had swallowed a bug because my mouth was open, and I suddenly could not comprehend broken English.

-He moved the phone to his left ear and smiled as she sang to him.
+He moved the phone to the left ear and smiled as she sang to him.
 I took the phone back and told my mom what he had said.
-We discussed it for a minute and she told me that I needed to do more investigation.
-She asked if I remembered her surgery with her ear.
+We discussed it for a minute, and she told me that I needed to do more investigation.
+She asked if I remembered her surgery on her ear.
 I did remember, but I never knew what it was, so she explained it all to me again.